laterahl/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 # SD Desktop (Sensitive Data Desktop)

-SD Desktop is a web-user interface that allows you to manage (start, use, delete) a private computing environment (here called private Desktop) from your web-browser.
-No  previous knowledge in cloud computing is required.
-SD Desktop is designed to process sensitive data and to provide a secure workspace for collaborative research projects.
+SD Desktop is a web-user interface that allows you to manage (start, use, delete) a private computing environment (here called private Desktop) from your web browser.
+No previous knowledge of cloud computing is required.
+SD Desktop is designed to process sensitive data and provide a secure workspace for collaborative research projects.

 ## Key features

-* **Accessible from any operating system (Mac, Linux or Windows)** via web-browser (e.g. Google Chrome, Firefox) **from the public internet** (without the need of installing client or using a);
+* **Accessible from any operating system (Mac, Linux or Windows)** via web-browser (e.g., Google Chrome, Firefox) **from the public internet** (without the need of installing client or using a);

-* aervice access requires a CSC account and a CSC project;
+* service access requires a CSC account and a CSC project;

-* after login to SD Desktop, the user can **start a pre-built computing environment (Linux OS)**, on demand; available options offer the capability of doing **simple statistical analysis to machine learning**;
+* after login to SD Desktop, the user can **start a pre-built computing environment (Linux OS)**, on-demand; available options offer the capability of doing **simple statistical analysis to machine learning**;

 * **limited set of pre-installed software (open source)**.
 Additional **customization** possible writing at servicedesk@csc.fi (subject: Sensitive data);